psu-spatial/GEOG364-2021/pg_Tut1_about.md

 R is free and having it on your own computer will give you a lot more freedom to complete the labs, especially if there is social distancing later in the semester.

-**If you already have R and/or R-Studio, it is very important you update both of them to the most recent version.**  The easiest way to do this is to first uninstall both programmes, then reinstall fresh.
+**If you already have R and/or R-Studio, it is very important you update both of them to the most recent version.**  The easiest way to do this is to first uninstall both programmes, then re-install fresh.
 If you are worried this will affect another class, chat with Dr Greatrex before starting out..

 <br>